 Avoid reliance on the sign of the floating-point Min and Max operations when both numbers are zero.

-When adding (or subtracting) sequences of numbers, sort and add (or subtract) them from smallest to largest in absolute value to avoid loss of precision.
+When adding (or subtracting) sequences of numbers, sort and add (or subtract) them from smallest to largest in absolute value, or use a suitable compensated summation algorithm to avoid loss of precision.

 6.4.6 Implications for language design and evolution